dlccyes/CollegeNotes/docs/software-development/Go.md

 ### mock

-A helper function helping you set up a mock context and a recorder recording the reponse of your request
+A helper function helping you set up a mock context and a recorder recording the response of your request

 ```go
 func MockGin() (*gin.Context, *httptest.ResponseRecorder) {